iris-ua/iris_lama_ros/README.md

 ### Services

 * `/request_nomotion_update`: Called to trigger an update without moving the robot (no-motion update)
+* `/global_localization`: Called to trigger a global localization procedure.

 ### Parameters

 * `~global_frame_id`: The frame attached to the map (default: "map").